 Alex was nominated for a Golden Globe for his score to Mandela: Long Walk to Freedom.
 He received a BAFTA nomination for the HBO drama Tsunami: The Aftermath and in 2011 was awarded Discovery Of The Year by the World Soundtrack Academy.
 In 2012 Alex won the Ivor Novello Award for best film score of the year for The First Grader and in 2016 he was invited to become a member of the Academy of Motion Picture Arts and Sciences.

-Recent work includes Disney’s feature film Queen Of Katwe, the Idris Elba thriller The Take and the Netflix hit series Black Mirror.
-Upcoming for Heffes is the BBC feature documentary Earth: One Amazing Day narrated by Robert Redford, The Elephant Queen and Peter Webber’s Columbian drama Pickpockets.
+Heffes’ work includes Disney’s feature film Queen Of Katwe, the Idris Elba thriller The Take and the Netflix hit series Black Mirror.
+Most recent is Peter Webber’s Columbian drama Pickpickets.
+Upcoming for Heffes is the documentary The Elephant Queen.